 With Easter right around the corner, it’s the perfect time to review the legend of the dogwood tree.

-Thought it may not be as obvious as the Easter bunny or Easter egg hunts, the dogwood tree is one of the symbols of Easter.
+Though it may not be as obvious as the Easter bunny or Easter egg hunts, the dogwood tree is one of the symbols of Easter.

-Even though Easter is in the beginning of spring, when many flowers are coming into bloom, there are only two floral symbols of Easter (and the dogwood is one of them!).
+Even though Easter is at the beginning of spring, when many flowers are coming into bloom, there are only two floral symbols of Easter (and the dogwood is one of them!).
 The Easter lily is the other flower of Easter.

 Keep reading to learn the legend of the dogwood tree, as well as the dogwood flower meaning, and dogwood tree facts!